juicedata/juicefs/docs/zh_cn/redis_best_practices.md

 [Alibaba Cloud ApsaraDB for Redis](https://www.alibabacloud.com/product/apsaradb-for-redis) is a database service that is compatible with native Redis protocols.
 It supports a hybrid of memory and hard disks for data persistence.
 ApsaraDB for Redis provides a highly available hot standby architecture and can scale to meet requirements for high-performance and low-latency read/write operations.

-**Note: ApsaraDB for Redis supports 3 type [architectures](https://www.alibabacloud.com/help/doc-detail/86132.htm): standard, cluster and read/write splitting.
-Because JuiceFS uses [transaction](https://redis.io/topics/transactions) to guarantee the atomicity of metadata operations, so you couldn't use cluster type architecture.**
+> **Note**: ApsaraDB for Redis supports 3 type [architectures](https://www.alibabacloud.com/help/doc-detail/86132.htm): standard, cluster and read/write splitting.
+Because JuiceFS uses [transaction](https://redis.io/topics/transactions) to guarantee the atomicity of metadata operations, so you couldn't use cluster type architecture.

 ### Tencent Cloud TencentDB for Redis

 [Tencent Cloud TencentDB for Redis](https://intl.cloud.tencent.com/product/crs) is a caching and storage service compatible with the Redis protocol.
 It features a rich variety of data structure options to help you develop different types of business scenarios, and offers a complete set of database services such as primary-secondary hot backup, automatic switchover for disaster recovery, data backup, failover, instance monitoring, online scaling and data rollback.

-**Note: TencentDB for Redis supports 2 type [architectures](https://intl.cloud.tencent.com/document/product/239/3205): standard and cluster.
-Because JuiceFS uses [transaction](https://redis.io/topics/transactions) to guarantee the atomicity of metadata operations, so you couldn't use cluster type architecture.**
+> **Note**: TencentDB for Redis supports 2 type [architectures](https://intl.cloud.tencent.com/document/product/239/3205): standard and cluster.
+Because JuiceFS uses [transaction](https://redis.io/topics/transactions) to guarantee the atomicity of metadata operations, so you couldn't use cluster type architecture.